Foundation Scholarships

 - Awards may be given to more than one student, but may not exceed the budgeted amount

-Ponce Minority College Scholarship
+Ponce Bank College Scholarship

 Eligibility:

-- The gift may be renewed annually at Donor’s sole discretion
+- The gift may be renewed annually at Donor’s sole discretion;

-- Recipients must be known and publicized as the Ponce-CUNY Scholars
+- Recipients must be known and publicized as the Ponce-CUNY Scholars;

 - Each college must complete a Ponce Bank Scholarship form per awarding student.